Order of St Patrick: Officers

 The Order of St Patrick initially had thirteen officers: the Prelate, the Chancellor, the Registrar, the Usher, the Secretary, the Genealogist, the King of Arms, two heralds and four pursuivants.
 Many of these offices were held by clergymen of the Church of Ireland, then the established church.
 After the disestablishment of the Church in 1871, the ecclesiastics were allowed to remain in office until their deaths, when the offices were either abolished or reassigned to lay officials.
 All offices except that of Registrar and King of Arms are now vacant.

-The office of Prelate was held by the Lord Archbishop of Armagh, the most senior clergyman in the Church of Ireland.
+The office of Prelate was held by the Archbishop of Armagh, the most senior clergyman in the Church of Ireland.
 The Prelate was not mentioned in the original statutes, but was created by a warrant shortly afterwards, apparently because the then Archbishop asked to be appointed to the post.
 Since the death of the last holder in 1885, the office has remained vacant.

-The Church of Ireland's second highest cleric, the Lord Archbishop of Dublin, originally served as the Chancellor of the Order.
+The Church of Ireland's second highest cleric, the Archbishop of Dublin, originally served as the Chancellor of the Order.
 From 1886 onwards, the office was held by the Chief Secretary for Ireland.
 Since the abolition of the position of Chief Secretary in 1922, the office of Chancellor has remained vacant.

 The Dean of St Patrick's Cathedral was originally the Registrar of the Order.
 In 1890, on the death of the Dean who had held the post at the time of disestablishment, the office was attached to that of the King of Arms of the Order.
 This position was held by Ulster King of Arms, Ireland's chief heraldic official, a post which had been created in 1552.
 In 1943, this post was in effect divided in two, reflecting the partition of Ireland in the Government of Ireland Act 1920.
 The position, insofar as it related to Northern Ireland, was combined with that of Norroy King of Arms (who had heraldic jurisdiction in the north of England).
 The post of Norroy and Ulster King of Arms still exists, and thus continues to hold the offices of Registrar and King of Arms of the Order of St Patrick.
 The office of Ulster King of Arms, insofar as it related to the Irish Free State (now officially called Ireland), became the position of Chief Herald of Ireland.

 The Order had six other heraldic officers, many more than any other British order.
 The two heralds were known as Cork and Dublin Heralds.
 Three of the four pursuivants were untitled, the fourth was held by Athlone Pursuivant, founded in 1552.

-The Usher of the Order was "the Usher at Arms named the Black Rod".
-The Gentleman Usher of the Black Rod in Ireland was distinct from the English officer of the same name, though like his counterpart he had some duties in the Irish House of Lords.